Find out more about our Academic Medical Centre and efforts in Academic Medicine

 The Duke-NUS MSF is open to Duke-NUS Medical Students who meets the following eligibility criteria:

 • Undertaking Phase 3 research/scholarly project in the research year with a mentor from SingHealth Duke-NUS Academic Clinical Programme (ACP) who is in the list of Duke-NUS Approved Research Mentor/Co-Mentor

 Note for faculty: To be a Duke-NUS Approved Research Mentor/Co-Mentor, the faculty may apply directly with the

-Duke-NUS Medical Education, Research & Evaluation(MERE) Department.
+Duke-NUS Office of Medical Education, MD Programme Department.